AtsushiSakai/SimpleTkGUIKit/README.md

 ===============
 This is a simple GUI kit with Python tkinter

-It is useful for prameter configuration with GUI
+It is useful for parameter configuration with GUI

 # Install